xiaokangwang/ai_generated_jk67h82o1rztv8zgtaw4za1u24ssz6k7be4f/docs/ampcache-file-distribution-design.md

 3. For each recovered chunk:
    - Download symbols concurrently.
    - Stop downloading more symbols for that chunk once the chunk is recoverable.
+   - Retry only retryable failed symbol URLs between rounds.
+Successfully downloaded symbols are kept in the chunk decoder and are not fetched again.
    - Verify chunk SHA-256.
    - Append plaintext bytes to a temporary output file.
    - Update the full-file hash.